matzewolf/NodeJS-Python-Example/README.md

 # NodeJS + Python = :sparkles:

-This is an experimental project that I built for another project, just to see how to utilize NodeJS together with Python to get the most out of both.
+An experimental web app that utilizes both NodeJS and Python to get the best of both worlds.

 ## Getting started